 First, install Helm.
 The following steps assume you have a Kubernetes cluster running v1.25+.
 If you are testing locally, we recommend using Minikube.

-Skip this step if the CNPG operator is already installed in your cluster.
+Skip this step if the CloudNativePG operator is already installed in your cluster.
+If you do not wish to monitor your cluster, omit the --set commands.

 helm repo add cnpg https://cloudnative-pg.github.io/charts